gchq/stroom-docs/content/en/docs/HOWTOs/Install/InstallHowTo.md

 We first need to create certificates for use by the web service.
 The [SSL Certificate Generation HOWTO]({{< relref "InstallCertificatesHowTo.md" >}}) provides instructions for this.
-The created certificates can then be used when configuration the web service.
+The created certificates can then be used when configuring the web service.
 There is no need for Trust or Key stores.

 This HOWTO is designed to deploy Apache's httpd web service as a front end (https) (to the user) and Apache's mod_jk as the interface between Apache and the Stroom tomcat applications.
 The instructions